 Statement of Activities: presents information using the accrual basis accounting method and shows how the Town's net position changed during the fiscal year.
 All of the current year's revenues and expenses are shown in the Statement of Activities, regardless of when cash is received or paid.
 The government-wide financial statements distinguish governmental activities from business-type activities identified as the primary government.
-The governmental activities of the Town include general government administration, public safety, and public works.
+The governmental activities of the Town include general government administration, public safety, public works, and community development.
 Public utilities represent the business-type activities.